International financial institutions: Regional development banks

-The regional development banks consist of several regional institutions that have functions similar to the World Bank group's activities, but with particular focus on a specific region.
-Shareholders usually consist of the regional countries plus the major donor countries.
-The best-known of these regional banks cover regions that roughly correspond to United Nations regional groupings, including the Inter-American Development Bank, the Asian Development Bank; the African Development Bank; the Central American Bank for Economic Integration; and the European Bank for Reconstruction and Development.
-The Islamic Development Bank is among the leading multilateral development banks.
-IsDB is the only multilateral development bank after the World Bank that is global in terms of its membership.
-56 member countries of IsDB are spread over Asia, Africa, Europe and Latin America.
+There are also several regional multilateral development banks.
+Their membership typically includes only borrowing nations.
+The banks lend to their members, borrowing from the international capital markets.
+Because there is effectively shared responsibility for repayment, the banks can often borrow more cheaply than could any one member nation.
+These banks include: Regional development banks consist of several regional institutions that have functions similar to the World Bank group's activities, but with particular focus on a specific region.
+Some banks consist of the regional countries plus the major donor countries.
+The best-known of these regional banks cover regions that roughly correspond to United Nations regional groupings, including the Inter-American Development Bank, the Asian Development Bank; the Islamic Development Bank; the African Development Bank; the Central American Bank for Economic Integration; the European Investment Bank; and the European Bank for Reconstruction and Development.